The Atacama Cosmology Telescope: Millimeter Observations of a Population of Asteroids or: ACTeroids: Results

 \subsection{Model Difference by Class}

 Under the assumption that the measured model differences are due to the composition of the regolith, we considered them as a function of asteroid class using the Tholen classification scheme \citep{Tholen1984}, which differentiates asteroids into $14$ types based on their spectra and albedo.
 By far the most common types of asteroids are C-types, which are dark and carbonaceous, and S-types, which tend to be more silicaceous.
 We used the Small-Body Database to obtain Tholen types for the asteroids detected by ACT.
 For the purposes of this section, we restricted our analysis to asteroids with unambiguous Tholen classifications, total S/N $>5$ across all bands, and {\it WISE} data.
-This results in $67$ C-type asteroids and $26$ S-type asteroids.
-Interestingly, from our full sample (i.e., without a S/N cut), $109$ asteroids were C-type while $168$ were S-type, indicating that the C-type asteroids on average have higher mm flux than the S-type.
-We believe this is the first detection of this phenomenum in the mm.
-We also detected $10$ X-type, $9$ P-type and $6$ M-type asteroids.
-The P- and M-type asteroids are defined by their reddish spectra \citep{Tholen1984}, and are distinguished from one another by their albedos, with P-types being of low albedo and M-types of moderate albedo.
+This results in $60$ C-type asteroids and $20$ S-type asteroids.
+We also detected $8$ X-type, $9$ P-type and $4$ M-type asteroids.
+The P- and M-type asteroids are defined by their optically reddish spectra \citep{Tholen1984}, and are distinguished from one another by their albedos, with P-types being of low albedo and M-types of moderate albedo.
 The X-type asteroids have the reddish spectra characteristic of M- and P-types, but do not have albedo measurements.
 For each class of asteroid, we computed the inverse-variance weighted average model difference at each of f090, f150, and f220.
 These are summarized in Table~\ref{tab:classes}.
 We also show plots of the distributions of model differences in Figure~\ref{fig:classes}.